Alluxio/alluxio/docs/en/compute/HBase.md

 ### Alluxio in HA mode

-When Alluxio is running in HA mode with default internal leader election, change the `hbase.rootdir` property in `conf/hbase-site.xml` to include the Alluxio master addresses.
+When Alluxio is running in HA mode with embedded-journal-based leader election, change the `hbase.rootdir` property in `conf/hbase-site.xml` to include the Alluxio master rpc addresses.

 ```xml
 <property>